 Email marketing is useful for nurturing prospective leads that can turn into future business.
 By sending emails regularly, you can build relationships with customers by providing valuable content or offers.
 Your contacts will also consider your brand whenever they see a message from you.

 Learn how Human can help you develop a powerful email marketing strategy.

 Email automation can be mistaken for a robotic process with no predefined strategy, but that’s not the case.
 Email automation systems allow for in-depth customization and streamlined drip campaigns.

 Good software can help you segment according to categories such as:

 - Job title

 With this information, you can develop an email strategy that targets demographics closely related to specific products and services, keeping them engaged for the long haul.
 Growing a business isn’t just about attracting customers — it’s about retaining them on a long-term basis.

 Next, I’ll share some of the best email automation examples you can begin using ASAP.

 The 7 Best Email Automation Workflows to Start Using Today

 Check out our seven top workflow and email series ideas to nurture your contacts and build value for your brand.
-Plus, take a look at these easy hacks to improve your email open rates.

 1. Subscriber Welcome Workflow